GameFoundry/bsf/Documentation/GitHub/roadmap.md

  - Physically based renderer
  - Website for the community

-These are planned for an early 2017 release.
+Planned for Q2 2017 release (Version 1.0 beta).

 ---------------------------------------------------